This sermon was delivered to the Unitarian Universalist Church of Akron in June of 2018

 I didn’t have my own sense of faith because I hadn’t taken the time to cultivate it.
 I knew a lot about Unitarian Universalism but I knew absolutely nothing about the spiritual aspect of being human.
 Worse, I knew absolutely nothing about who I was, what I trusted, and who I was called to be in the world.

-This dissonance became crushingly known when, a day before her 37th wedding anniversary, my mother was stuck down by a massive stroke.
+This dissonance became crushingly known when, a day before her 37th wedding anniversary, my mother was struck down by a massive stroke.
 Five months later she suffered another.
 A week on from that, she just slipped away, out of my life forever.

-I was ill prepared for the sudden loss of my mother.
+I was ill-prepared for the sudden loss of my mother.
 I had no idea how to make sense of where, or who, she was now, or if she was now.
 And I certainly didn’t know how to cope with the nagging sensation that I had somehow been ripped off.
 I knew quite a lot of what other people thought about death and dying, but I had no idea what I believed about it.
-I had a whole lot of questions, unprocessed emotions….and no where to go make sense of them.
+I had a whole lot of questions, unprocessed emotions….and nowhere to go make sense of them.

 I had no roots. …and because I had no roots, I was shattered and metaphorically, in pieces.